 5 “in cutting jewels for setting, in carving wood, and to work in all manner of workmanship.

-6 “And I, indeed I, have appointed with him Aholiab the son of Ahisamach, of the tribe of Dan; and I have put wisdom in the hearts of all who are gifted artisans, that they may make all that I have commanded you: (NKJV).
+6 “And I, indeed I, have appointed with him Aholiab the son of Ahisamach, of the tribe of Dan; and I have put wisdom in the hearts of all who are gifted artisans, that they may make all that I have commanded you.

-This is why Apostle Paul writes that God “has made us competent to be ministers of a new covenant, not in a written code but in the Spirit; for the written code kills, but the Spirit gives life.”
+Therefore, Apostle Paul writes that God “has made us competent to be ministers of a new covenant, not in a written code but the Spirit; for the written code kills, but the Spirit gives life.”
 (2 Cor.
 3:6 RSV).

 Therefore, when you discover what God has made you sufficient or competent to do, you have found your purpose in life.

 Sixth, Consult and Check with the Holy Spirit:

 The Holy Spirit is your divine partner and helper in discovering and fulfilling God’s purpose for your life.

 The Holy Spirit perfectly understands what God has created and called you to do.
 Therefore, He is the perfect consultant or adviser to consult regarding your purpose (1 Cor.
 2:9-10).

 Paul writes, “For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.”
 (1 Corinthians 2:11 NKJV).

 Although the Holy Spirit is the perfect consultant for purpose, you will remain ignorant or confused about your purpose if you don’t consult Him.

 Therefore, to find your purpose in life, you will need to be more conscious of the indwelling presence of the Holy Spirit in you by spending quality time praying in the Holy Spirit (praying in tongues), studying and meditating in God’s Word, and in listening to the Holy Spirit (Jude 1:20, 1 Cor.
 14:2).